KaiNorberg/fbmp/README.md

 ## Format

-The following describes the format of the .fbmp file, starting from the beginning of the file.
+The following describes the format of a .fbmp file, starting from the beginning of the file.

 <div align="center">